sbouii/EKS-cluster-provisioning/readme.md

 databases.

-The data is spread across different shards, each shard should exist in a separate kubernetes node to guarantee the high availability and in order to avoid any data loss, there should be at least one replica per master.In case the master node goes down, there will be failover to the replica node.
+The data is spread across different shards, each shard should exist in a separate kubernetes node to guarantee the high availability and in order to avoid any data loss, there should be at least one replica per master.
+In case the master node goes down, there will be failover to the replica node, although the data slots stored by the crashed master will be unavailable until failover is done.

 Also when enabling the replication, you have separate write endpoint for write operations and read endpoint for read operations.
 This can help in reducing the load on the master node.